 Most production possibilities frontiers are concave downward because the law of increasing opportunity costs holds.
 This law says that as society devotes more resources to the production of a given good, the opportunity cost of producing that good will increase.
 The reason for this is that the most efficient resources will be used to initially produce that good.
 Only as those resources are used up will society employ less productive resources.
 Farmers will plant wheat in Kansas before they plant wheat in Alaska or Nevada.

-6. Within the PPF framework, explain each of the following: (a) a disagreement between a person who favors more domestic welfare spending and one who favors more national defense spending; (b) an increase in the population; and (c) a technological change that makes resources less specialized.
+6. Within a PPF framework, explain each of the following: (a) a disagreement between a person who favors more domestic welfare spending and one who favors more national defense spending; (b) an increase in the population; and (c) a technological change that makes resources less specialized.

 (a) The first question deals with choices among possible output combinations along a frontier representing total government spending.
-For illustrative purposes, substitute “domestic welfare spending” for “Good X” and “national defense spending” for “Houses” in Exhibit 3.
+For illustrative purposes, substitute for “Good X” with “domestic welfare spending” and “Houses” with “national defense spending” in Exhibit 3.
 The person favoring more welfare spending would prefer point C, while the person favoring more defense spending would prefer point D.

 (b) An increase in population, ceteris paribus, will shift the PPF outward, as in Exhibit 6(a).